To Find The Next Antibiotic, Scientists Give Old Drugs A New Purpose

 "It's nice to see a result like this because it does tell us that there's lots of interesting molecules out there, even molecules that used to be used for something else," says Wright, who was not involved in the study.

-The work was a collaborative effort between researchers at Brown, Emory, and Harvard Universities.
+The work was a collaborative effort among researchers at Brown, Emory and Harvard universities.
 Their idea was to find an existing drug that could target the bacteria's membrane, a part of the bacteria that most antibiotics don't attack.

 The membrane "is the only target that you can go after that the bacteria can't really avoid," says Dr. Eleftherios Mylonakis, professor of infectious diseases at Brown University and corresponding author of the study.

 MRSA, or methicillin-resistant Staphylococcus aureus, is the bug responsible for some cases of pneumonia, as well as skin and blood infections.
-The bacteria are especially dangerous for older or sick patients who don't have a strong immune system.
+The bacteria are especially dangerous for older or sick patients who don't have strong immune systems.

-MRSA infections contain bacteria known as persisters, which protect themselves against antibiotics by becoming "couch potatoes", says William Wuest, associate professor of chemistry at Emory University and one of the authors of the study.
+MRSA infections contain bacteria known as persisters, which protect themselves against antibiotics by becoming "couch potatoes," says William Wuest, associate professor of chemistry at Emory University and one of the authors of the study.
 They go into a low-energy, dormant state, and this allows them to escape the attack of common antibiotics, which target the ability of the bacteria to grow and reproduce.

 A membrane that controls what comes in and out surrounds the inside of all bacteria.
 The membrane is always there, even if the bacteria are not actively growing.
 This makes the bacterial membrane an attractive point from which to attack persisters.